 The Company believes that its strong sustainability profile as well as its significant efforts to further its sustainability initiatives could be an opportunity for the Company to differentiate itself to ESG-focused investors and customers.
-In turn, the Company could potentially improve its access to capital and its ability to further enhance its offerings to customers, as well as improve the Company's ability to attract and retain a highly-skilled workforce.
-As Gibson progresses on its sustainability journey, the Company will continue to demonstrate its leadership as a safe and responsible midstream energy company.
+In turn, the Company could potentially improve its access to capital and its ability to further enhance its offerings to customers, as well as improve the Company's ability to attract and retain a highly skilled workforce.
+As Gibson progresses on its sustainability journey, the Company will continue to demonstrate its leadership as a safe and responsible midstream energy company with leading ESG performance in its peer group.